mlazarz/MaxentDataPreparationTutorial/README.md

 ### Masking and converting the Bioclimatic variables to .asc format

-In order to analyze on a scale that only incorporates Vermont and New Hampshire rather than at a global scale we must mask our climate variables to the NHVT shapefile.
+In order to analyze on a scale that only incorporates Vermont and New Hampshire rather than at a global scale, we must mask our climate variables to the NHVT shapefile.
 Additionally, the Maxent software does not read the GEOTIFF format, but rather the text-based ASCII (.asc) format.
 After masking, we will convert the GEOTIFFs to .asc.

 First, we must import all of the modules needed for this operation.
 These include arcpy, the spatial analyst extension of arcpy, and the operating system interface (os).
 ```